twinkle-project/twinkle-project.github.io/_posts/2025-10-01-hypermedia-based-dt-ecosystems-update.md

 - Journal: Future Generation Computer Systems
 - DOI: [10.1016/j.future.2025.108219](https://doi.org/10.1016/j.future.2025.108219)

-We are pleased to announce the publication of our latest work presenting the HWoDT Framework—a software toolchain designed to support the development of interoperable Digital Twin ecosystems.
+We are pleased to announce the publication of our latest research on advancing interoperability in Digital Twin (DT) ecosystems through a hypermedia-based, Web-oriented approach.
+Starting from the increasing need to connect diverse DTs—often built with different technologies and by various stakeholders—the study identifies key challenges in integrating heterogeneous systems.​

-The research starts from the growing need to model complex, large-scale systems with interconnected Digital Twins, overcoming the limitations of single, isolated twin solutions.
-Our approach is based on Web standards and principles, enabling heterogeneous Digital Twins—developed with different technologies or by different stakeholders—to communicate via a uniform, RESTful interface and standardized semantic descriptions.

-The HWoDT Framework includes adapters and a platform that simplify the integration and management of diverse Digital Twins, making it easier to build scalable and modular ecosystems.
-Our findings, validated with practical scenarios and performance tests, demonstrate that this framework enables seamless data sharing, querying, and interoperability across domains, while maintaining low overhead for typical use cases.

-This work marks an important step toward open and reusable Digital Twin solutions, facilitating collaboration and innovation across organizations and application domains.
+Our work proposes an architecture, the Hypermedia-based Web of Digital Twins (HWoDT), which leverages Web standards and semantic descriptions to provide a uniform interface and enable seamless navigation, data sharing, and querying across DTs.
+This solution is validated with a case study in healthcare, demonstrating how diverse DTs can be integrated to support coordinated monitoring and management.

+The main findings show that hypermedia and semantic web principles can overcome technological fragmentation, enabling scalable, cross-domain ecosystems where applications and organizations can collaborate more efficiently.
+This framework marks an important step toward open, adaptive, and future-proof DT solutions.

 For more information, check out the article the article in [Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Hypermedia-Based+Digital+Twin+Ecosystems%3A+A+Proposal+for+Digital+Twin+Interoperability&btnG=).